This post contains affiliate links & photos. See our full disclosure here.

 Stocking the pantry early and buying items in bulk will keep you from last-minute, budget-busting shopping.

 - Buy non-perishable bulk items when they’re on sale and store them in your (newly decluttered) pantry.
+If you’re low on space, or you need to organize your pantry foods better have a look at our recently updated basement pantry.

 - If you’re lucky enough to have a grocery store that delivers with minimal fees, set a weekly grocery delivery schedule and plan out each week’s groceries based on what’s been used and what you need to restock.